 The simplest and safest way to save a workbook is by using the

 Workbook.save() method of the

 >>> wb = Workbook() >>> wb.save('balances.xlsx')

 This operation will overwrite existing files without warning.

 The filename extension is not forced to be xlsx or xlsm, although you might have some trouble opening it directly with another application if you don’t use an official extension.

-As OOXML files are basically ZIP files, you can also end the filename with .zip and open it with your favourite ZIP archive manager.
+As OOXML files are basically ZIP files, you can also open it with your favourite ZIP archive manager.

 Saving as a stream¶

 If you want to save the file to a stream, e.g. when using a web application

 such as Pyramid, Flask or Django then you can simply provide a